 Did you lose a family member in a fatal accident in Miami, FL?
 You may be entitled to compensation for medical bills, pain and suffering, and the loss of your loved one’s support and companionship.
-Call an experienced Miami wrongful death lawyer at Shaked Law Firm at (305) 937-0191.
+Call an experienced Miami wrongful death lawyer at Shaked Law Personal Injury Lawyers at (305) 937-0191.
 We can help you through this challenging time.

 Since 2007, we’ve worked hard to protect the rights of accident victims and their families in South Florida.
 In that time, we’ve recovered millions of dollars in compensation to help our clients move forward.